Luiserebii/Maximum-Solidity-Environment/README.md

 ## From clone:

 Another option for using this is cloning the repo and replacing the repo-specific values with your own.
+One motivation might be, if you're having trouble setting up the repo in any of the other ways for any reason, this repo should be guaranteed to have running tests and compiling contracts, so you can work by modifying a successful setup.

 To accomplish this, clone the repo:
 ```